kamesh6592-cell/nextjs-ai-chatbot/README.md

 ## Model Providers

-This template uses [DeepSeek](https://platform.deepseek.com/) for advanced AI capabilities, including reasoning models with visible thought processes.
+This template uses [OpenRouter](https://openrouter.ai/) to access DeepSeek models for advanced AI capabilities, including reasoning models with visible thought processes.
 The configuration includes:

-- **DeepSeek V3** (`deepseek-chat`) - Advanced general-purpose model
+- **DeepSeek V3** (`deepseek/deepseek-chat`) - Advanced general-purpose model
-- **DeepSeek R1** (`deepseek-reasoner`) - Reasoning model with chain-of-thought capabilities
+- **DeepSeek R1** (`deepseek/deepseek-r1`) - Reasoning model with chain-of-thought capabilities

-### DeepSeek Authentication
+### OpenRouter Authentication

-You need to provide a DeepSeek API key by setting the `DEEPSEEK_API_KEY` environment variable in your `.env.local` file.
-Get your API key from [DeepSeek Platform](https://platform.deepseek.com/api_keys).
+You need to provide an OpenRouter API key by setting the `DEEPSEEK_API_KEY` environment variable in your `.env.local` file.
+Get your API key from [OpenRouter](https://openrouter.ai/keys).

 With the [AI SDK](https://ai-sdk.dev/docs/introduction), you can also switch to other direct LLM providers like [OpenAI](https://openai.com), [Anthropic](https://anthropic.com), [Cohere](https://cohere.com/), and [many more](https://ai-sdk.dev/providers/ai-sdk-providers) with just a few lines of code.